Wynne Jammin'

-Wynne Jammin' is a 1980 album by Philippé Wynne, the former lead singer of the Spinners.
+Wynne Jammin' is a studio album by American singer Philippé Wynne, the former lead singer of the Spinners.
 It was the second album released on the Uncle Jam/CBS label, fronted by Parliament-Funkadelic leader George Clinton and his manager Archie Ivy.
 The album features many musicians from the P-Funk stable.

 The album was produced by George Clinton, Ron Dunbar and Philippé Wynne.
-Wynne Jammin' was reissued by CBS/Sony in Japan on 5/21/94, but quickly went out of print.
+Wynne Jammin was reissued by CBS/Sony in Japan in May 1994, but quickly went out of print.
 The original album contained a lyric sheet.